hkmztrk/SMILESbasedSimilarityKernels/README.md

 Then, you can run the code below in the command line to see the results for the four data sets,

-	java -jar SMILESSim.jar
+	java -jar SMILESSimv2.jar

-If you want to calculate similarity of your own SMILES set, then you have to put SMILES files (.smi) under data folder with name newFolder.
-Then you can run the code below in the command line,
+If you want to calculate similarity of your own SMILES set, then you have to put SMILES files (.smi) under your folder.
+Then you can run the code below in the command line.
+This command computes similarity for 13 different similarity functions.

+	java -jar SMILESSimv2.jar [yourfoldername]

+You can also choose to run only a function of your choice.

+	java -jar SMILESSimv2.jar [yourfoldername] [functionname]

+To see the available functions:

-	java -jar SMILESSim.jar newFolder
+	java -jar SMILESSimv2.jar

 # How to Run the Source Code